 - Chronic kidney disease

-- Require an increase in baseline oxygen flow rate due to COVID-19 in those on chronic oxygen therapy due to an underlying non-COVID-19-related comorbidity
+- On chronic oxygen therapy who require an increase in baseline oxygen flow due to COVID-19

 MedStar Health Physicians